andr-ew/studio-desk/README.md

 ![design for a solid pine desk](studio-desk.png)

+I'd reccomend attatching all cross-beams to the desktop first, then attatching the legs. for the legs, I attatched the smallest peice that goes under the beam first, then clamped a leg to that piece and drilled it in.
+I added the longer beam connecting the legs last

+note that the legs are **very** short (about 24"). this is my preffered height for musical instruments, but you may want to make yours taller.

 # materials

 materials can be sourced from most lowes stores in the united states